freenas/freenas-docs/userguide/system.rst

    +-------------+-------------------+-------------------------------------------------------------------------------------+

-.. note:: as soon as you add or edit a *Sysctl*, the running kernel will change that variable to the value you specify.
-However, when you add a *Loader* or *rc.conf*, the changes you make will not take effect until the system is rebooted.
-Regardless of the type of tunable, your changes will persist at each boot and across upgrades unless the tunable is deleted or its :guilabel:`Enabled` checkbox is unchecked.
+.. note:: As soon as a *Sysctl* is added or edited, the running kernel changes that variable to the value specified.
+However, when a *Loader* or *rc.conf* value is changed, it does not take effect until the system is rebooted.
+Regardless of the type of tunable, changes persist at each boot and across upgrades unless the tunable is deleted or its :guilabel:`Enabled` checkbox is unchecked.

 Any tunables that you add will be listed in :menuselection:`System --> Tunables`.